 - When you leave the building, move to your assigned meeting area which will be at least 100 feet away from the building.

 - Do not return to your room or re-enter the building.
 Wait for instructions.
-You may enter the building when the alarm is silenced and after the all clear has been given by the fire department.
+You may not enter the building when the alarm is silenced unless the all clear has been given by the fire department

 If you are trapped in your room by fire: